-What is the Difference Between a Normal and Federal Resume
+What is the Difference Between a Normal and Federal Resume?

 There is so much nuance in the world of resumes.
 Today’s hiring managers and recruiters are doing things differently than they have in the past.
 Automation is changing the way resumes are processed and handled.
 In most cases, your resume won’t even be seen by human eyes unless is passes the different computer filtering they have set in place.
 The nuances found in resume writing are even more apparent when it comes to federal resumes.
 A federal resume carries it’s very own unique formatting and specific requirements that are completely different from normal private sector resumes.
 In this article, we’ll detail those differences and give our guidance on your best chance at creating a knock out federal resume.